 The Windy Road: From Rethymnon to Preveli through Kourtaliotiko Gorge

 When driving from Rethymno to Preveli Beach and making a few stops along the way, you will find it surprisingly windy up there.

-If you need any persuading to choose that road trip over another, it is wise to mention the gorge of Kourtaliotikos: on the final part of your trip, you will get to drive through the dramatic landscapes of the Kourtaliotikos gorge.
+If you need any persuading to choose that road trip over another, it is wise to mention the gorge of Kourtaliotikos: on the final part of your trip, you will get to drive through the dramatic landscapes of the Kourtaliotiko Gorge.

 If you are up for an adventure, feel free to hike your way up to Kourtaliotikos Waterfall, a magnificent water curtain on the narrowest part of the gorge.

 Drives Along the Traditions of Crete: From Rethymnon to Anogia

-The whole journey takes a bit more than an hour and passes through roads adorned with lush vegetation and some very traditional villages.
+The whole journey takes a bit more than an hour and passes through roads adorned with lush vegetation and some other very traditional villages, including Axos or Zoniana.

 A popular stop on this road trip is no other than the Sfendoni Cave in Zoniana.
 This cave is the largest in Crete and is well-maintained by the local authorities.

 The locals follow all Cretan customs, continue wearing traditional costumes, cook delicious grilled meat, and still speak the old Cretan dialect.
-You will feel the time has frozen here.
+You will feel that time has frozen here.

 Want Your Road Trip to Last Forever?
 Drive from Ierapetra to Matala

 You will be driving more than 120 kilometers along the southern coast of Crete… but mind you, speeding is not an option, so it might even take up to 3 hours!

 However, what you will appreciate the most are the driving conditions.
 The traffic is non-existent, and the roads are well maintained (except for some short parts of the road).

 If you are a fan of driving, or you want to explore the less touristy parts of the island, then this road trip is just for you.